raphaelsty/cherche/docs/retrieve/lunr.md

 # Lunr

 `retrieve.Lunr` is a wrapper of [Lunr.py](https://github.com/yeraydiazdiaz/lunr.py).
-It is a powerful and practical solution for searching inside a corpus of documents without having to use a retriever such as Elasticsearch when it's not needed.
+It is a powerful and practical solution for searching inside a corpus of documents without using a retriever such as Elasticsearch when it is not needed.
 Lunr stores an inverted index in memory.

 ```python
 >>> from cherche import retrieve